temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 This can be set as in the UI server configuration with [auth](/references/ui-configuration#auth).

-The Temporal Server can be set up to use your preferred authentication and authorization methods.
+The Temporal Cluster can be set up to use your preferred authentication and authorization methods.

 This variable is required for configuring auth and its related variables.

 ## `TEMPORAL_AUTH_ISSUER_URL`

-//def
 The URL for the authentication or authorization issuer.
 //story

 //relations

 ## `TEMPORAL_AUTH_CLIENT_ID`